Amitminer/TimerAPI/README.md

 TimerAPI::repeat(function() {
     // Code to be executed repeatedly
 }, 5, 10);

+TimerAPI::repeatWait(function() {
+    // Code to be executed repeatedly after the delay }, 15, 8);

+TimerAPI::killall();
 ```

-In the example above, the first task will be executed after a delay of 10 seconds, and the second task will be executed every 5 seconds for a total of 10 repetitions.
+In the example above, the first task will be executed after a delay of 10 seconds, the second task will be executed every 5 seconds for a total of 10 repetitions, the third task will be executed after a delay of 15 seconds and then repeated 8 times, and finally, all tasks will be cancelled.

 Please note that TimerAPI is an external plugin that you need to install and depend on in your PocketMine-MP project.
 Refer to the TimerAPI documentation for installation instructions and further details.